It was 2 am and here I was, lying in bed awake, thinking about the presentation I had to make at 9 am.

 So, I closed my eyes and visualized the stage and the audience.

 In the middle of the night I imagined myself as a great presenter, capturing everyone’s attention, and I commented all my slides, one by one.

 After that I felt more relaxed and I rested.

 The next morning I was anxious but calm.
-I presented my research to the audience of experts and answered their questions to the best of my knowledge.
+I gave my presentation and answered their questions to the best of my knowledge.

 Why are we nervous about speaking in public?

 I am sure that you too have felt nervous before making a presentation in English – we all do.
 So how do you handle your anxiety?

 Speaking in public is not easy, and speaking in public in a foreign language makes it doubly challenging.